 More about the Departments of Student and Campus Life

-Multicultural Affairs seeks to create and sustain an inclusive campus environment that meets the needs of all members.
+The Office for Inclusive Community seeks to create and sustain an inclusive campus environment that meets the needs of all members.
 This is accomplished through campus programming, facilitating constructive dialogues, and supporting all students as they explore the intersection of identities.

 Residence Life oversees the comprehensive program that surrounds the experience of living on-campus in a residence hall or other college housing option.
 With an extensive team of professional staff and student staff, Residence Life coordinates community focused programming and a safe and welcoming environment for students in the residence halls.